 V. Artigas & N. Cronin – Faculty Advisors

 B. O’Neill & D. Bourassa – Faculty Advisors

 The following SON committees invite student representation:

-Honors Committee (1 undergrad student)
+Doctoral Curriculum Committee (1 doctoral student)

 University Groups with Student Representation